devopsdays/devopsdays-web/README.md

 There are a few simple guidelines regarding sponsor logo files and formatting:

 * The dimensions of the image file must be 200px square.
 * The background must be either white or transparent.
 * There must *not* be a border.

-* The image must be constrained, via markup, to 100px square.
+For reference, the all logos will be constrained, via markup, to 100px square;
-  * Combined with the image file dimensions, this allows for high-density displays (ex.
+combined with the image file dimensions, this allows for high-density displays (ex.
 Retina).
-* A border must be drawn around the logo using CSS.
+Lastly, a border will be drawn around the logo using CSS.
-  * The colour must match the standard blue of this website.